The Cornwall We Want

 Cornwall needs to be Forward Looking

-by Halffull, over 4 years ago
+by Halffull, almost 6 years ago

 I am one of those second home owners.
 I have worked hard from a normal upbringing and after holidaying in Cornwall for many years, we bought our second home in 2003.
 It had been on the market for about 18 months.
 We are there for a few weeks each year but otherwise, I thought I was doing a good thing by renting it out - we bring people into the area and they spend money on local businesses.
 We employ a local property management company, a local gardener and try and use local services people.